GoogleChrome/developer.chrome.com/site/en/docs/devtools/developer-resources/index.md

 description: "Use the Developer Resources drawer tab to check if source maps load successfully and load them manually."
 ---

-Use the **Developer Resources** drawer tab to check if DevTools loads source maps successfully.
+Use the **Developer Resources** tab to check if DevTools loads source maps successfully.
 If required, you can load them manually.

 {% YouTube id='SkUcO4ML5U0' %}